Pelvic inflammatory disease (PID)

 • Concerns after a positive STI test

-How Is PID Diagnosed?
+How is PID Diagnosed?

-At Happiher, diagnosis typically includes:
+At Happiher diagnosis includes:

-• Detailed consultation about symptoms, sexual health, and medical history
+• Detailed consultation about symptoms, sexual health and medical history

 • Pelvic examination (if appropriate and you’re comfortable)